 Eventually, a rare opportunity to be resettled on the grounds of humanitarian priority by the US government was granted to residents of the refugee camps.
 After vigorous screening through the International Organization for Migration (IOM), Sudanese refugees were approved for resettlement.
-The difficult process took close to two years to complete, prior to moving to Vermont and many other states in the US from the camp.
+This process took close to two years to complete, prior to moving to Vermont and many other states in the US.

 The first Sudanese refugees arrived in Vermont before 2000.
 However, most of our members came as a group of young men famously known as the “Lost Boys of Sudan” in the early 2000.
 Just imagine what it was like to come from a refugee camp to Vermont’s winter for the first time.
-We have so many stories to tell about that.
+We have so many stories to tell about winter and America in general.